Lisette Oropesa: Performances elsewhere

-In 2018, Lisette returned to the Bavarian State Opera to perform her signature role as Konstanze in Die Entführung aus dem Serail for the fourth year in a row.
+In 2018, Oropesa returned to the Bavarian State Opera to perform her signature role as Konstanze in Die Entführung aus dem Serail for the fourth year in a row.
 Next, she gave a recital for the Tucson Desert Song Festival where she performed a brand new recital set and released her first music video "Adieux de l'hôtesse arabe", a Georges Bizet composition based on a poem by Victor Hugo.
-From this recital, Lisette digitally released her second album entitled, "Aux filles du désert".
+From this recital, Oropesa digitally released her second album entitled, "Aux filles du désert".
 Next, she performed in a new production of Orfeo ed Euridice by John Neumeier and the Joffrey Ballet at the Los Angeles Opera.
-Lisette "moved across the stage like a phantom presence" according to LA Weekly.
+Oropesa "moved across the stage like a phantom presence" according to LA Weekly.
 She once again returned to the Los Angeles Opera to perform her signature role as Gilda in Rigoletto, "Her "Caro nome" was a veritable how-to manual on holding an audience enraptured".
-Lisette then went to the Teatro Real in Madrid to perform in Lucia di Lammermoor where she received "enormous" standing ovations for her interpretation of the role.
+Oropesa then went to the Teatro Real in Madrid to perform in Lucia di Lammermoor where she received "enormous" standing ovations for her interpretation of the role.
 During the summer, she debuted at the Rossini Opera Festival in Rossini's Adina which was also a role debut for her.
 She was "Considered by many to be this year's revelation of the ROF.".
 The day before her second performance of Adina, she sang her first ever solo concert with orchestra with the Philharmonic Gioachino Rossini.
 Her concert was hailed as "One of the most memorable concerts in the 39 year history of the Rossini Opera Festival."
-In September, Lisette replaced Diana Damrau, who withdrew due to illness, as Marguerite de Valois at the Paris Opera in the company's new production of Les Huguenots where she "comprehensively conquered the hearts of the Paris audience."
+In September, Oropesa replaced Diana Damrau, who withdrew due to illness, as Marguerite de Valois at the Paris Opera in the company's new production of Les Huguenots where she "comprehensively conquered the hearts of the Paris audience."
 The day after her final performance of Les Huguenots, she premiered another new role of Adina in L'elisir d'amore with a "Timbre ardent, projection homogène sur toute la tessiture, vocalises agiles, aigus scintillants."
 She then opened the season at the Teatro dell'Opera di Roma in a new production of Rigoletto.
 For her performance she was hailed as being "perfetta la Gilda".